 Santorini Wines

-After the cataclysmic volcanic eruption of 1645 BC, the entire island of Santorini was covered by lava, ash and pumice stone.
-However, as a result of the disaster the soil became perfect for creating the distinctive wines of Santorini.
-You will find grapes growing on the eastern slopes of the caldera’s edge, ending at sea level, right near the famous black beaches.
+After the cataclysmic volcanic eruption of around 1645 BC, the entire island was buried under lava, ash, and pumice stone.
+Out of that disaster came something unexpected: soil that turned out to be almost perfect for growing grapes.
+The vines grow on the eastern slopes of the caldera’s edge, all the way down to sea level near the famous black beaches.

 The Wine Museum